unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 you have  a lot of tags that you want to push up at once, you can use the --tags option to the git push command.
 This will transfer all of your tags to the remote server that are not already there.

+Refs Folder
+Inside of refs, you'll find a heads directory. refs/heads contain one file per branch in a repository.
+Each file is named after a branch and contains the hash of the commit at the tip of the branch.

+For example refs/heads/master contains the commit hash of the last commit on the master branch.

+Refs also contains a refs/tags folder which contains one file for each tag in the repo.

+Objects Folder
+The objects directory contains all the repo files.
+This is where Git stores the backups of files, the commits in a repo, and more.

+The files are all compressed and encrypted, so they won't look like much.

+Git Database
+Got os a key-value data store.
+We can insert any kind of content into a Git repository, and Git will hand us back a unique key we can later use to retrieve that content.

+These keys that we get back are SHA-1 checksums.

+Blobs
+Git blobs (binary large object) are the object type Git uses to store the contents of files in a given repository.
+Blobs don't even include the filenames of each file or any other data.
+They just store the contents of a file.

+Trees
+Trees are Git object used to store the contents of a directory.
+Each tree contains pointers that can  refer to blobs and to other trees.

+Each entry in a tree contains the SHA-1 hash of a blob or tree, as well as the mode, type, and filename.

+Commits
+Commit objects combine a tree object along with information about the context that led to the current tree.
+Commits store a reference to parent commit(s), the author, the commiter, and the commit message.